Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Introduction

 \section{Introduction}

-The first direct detection of gravitational waves (GWs) was made by LIGO and Vrigo Collaborations in 2015, opening a new window for testing general relativity (GR) and exploring gravity in strong fields~\cite{GW150914}.
-One way to test GR and constraint alternative gravity theories is to search for deviations from GR in GW observations~\cite{GR_deviation}.
-Currently, almost 100 GW events have been detected, with no evidence of new physics beyond GR~\cite{test_GR1,test_GR2,test_GR3}.
-Ground-based detectors like LIGO, Virgo, and KAGRA can only detect frequency bands higher than 10Hz due to their arm length limitations~\cite{aLIGO,aVIRGO,KAGRA}.
-There are plentiful sources in the low-frequency band, which facilitates more rigorous testing of GR~\cite{review_of_space_detectors}.
+The first direct detection of gravitational waves (GWs) was made by LIGO and Virgo Collaborations in 2015, opening a new window for testing general relativity (GR) and exploring gravity in strong fields~\cite{GW150914}.
+One way to test GR and constrain alternative gravity theories is to search for deviations from GR in GW observations~\cite{GR_deviation}.
+Currently, more than 100 GW events have been detected, with no evidence of new physics beyond GR~\cite{test_GR1,test_GR2,test_GR3}.
+Ground-based detectors like LIGO, Virgo, and KAGRA can only detect in frequency bands higher than 10 Hz due to their arm length limitations~\cite{aLIGO,aVIRGO,KAGRA}.
+There are numerous sources in the low-frequency band, which facilitates more rigorous testing of GR~\cite{review_of_space_detectors}.
 Constructing a space-based detector with an arm length of millions of kilometers in space can effectively detect low-frequency sources~\cite{my_paper2}.
 The proposed space-based GW detection missions, such as LISA~\cite{LISA}, Taiji~\cite{Taiji}, and TianQin~\cite{TianQin}, are designed to operate within a sensitive frequency band of millihertz, while DECIGO~\cite{DECIGO}, ALIA~\cite{Beyond_LISA}, and BBO~\cite{BBO_NS} are intended to cover a sensitive frequency band ranging from 0.1 to 10 Hz.